whoschek/bzfs/README.md

 *  Take the output properties of --zfs-recv-o-sources (see above) and filter them such that we only retain the properties whose name matches at least one of the --include regexes but none of the --exclude regexes.
+If a property is excluded this decision is never reconsidered because exclude takes precedence over include.
 Append each retained property to the list of '-o' options in --zfs-recv-program-opt(s), unless another '-o' or '-x' option with the same name already exists therein.
 In other words, --zfs-recv-program-opt(s) takes precedence.

     The --zfs-recv-o-include-regex option can be specified multiple times.
 A leading `!` character indicates logical negation, i.e.